 Proposed by: HEET

 Proposal Statement: The non-gas pipe alternative thermal technology is new to gas companies, customers, regulators and installers.
 There will be learnings along the way that need to be incorporated.
-Allowing for those learnings in a smooth way through an ability to adjust standards will be critical to the success of the implementation this new technology.
+Allowing for those learnings in a smooth way through an ability to adjust standards will be critical to the success of the implementation of this new technology.

 Supported by: Conservation Law Foundation; PowerOptions